+So how can CTV be measured?
 CTV unlocks a level of insight that allows you to run ads and know exactly how many people saw them.
-CTV also gives provides insight into performance metrics like CTR and completion rates, providing a concrete understanding of how many people click and see the ad from start to finish.
+CTV also provides insight into performance metrics like CTR and completion rates, providing a concrete understanding of how many people click and see the ad from start to finish.
 Additionally, you can also utilise cross-device measurement to track conversion attribution or incremental lift from your CTV campaigns.
-On top of that, you can still measure your CTV ads using the metrics from the traditional broadcast TV, like Gross Rating Points (GRPs).